wholos/aur-makepkg-guide/README.md

 # aur-makepkg-guide
-Guide for makepkg and PKGBUILD
+Guide for makepkg and PKGBUILD (in archlinux!)

 in the directory with PKGBUILD you need to run!